Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Experiments and Results

 \subsection{Ablations}

 Next, we ablate key design choices, the number of anchor points, and the model's global and local latent dimensions.

 Quantitative results can be found in Table \ref{tab:ablation}, and we refer to Appendix \ref{app:ablation_additional} for qualitative comparisons.
 Interestingly, when the total latent dimensionality of our models is matched to that of the iRBSM ($L = 256$), the model with four anchors slightly outperforms the six-anchor setup (0.93 vs. 0.95 in CD).
-However, when both, the global \textit{and} local latent dimensionalities are matched across configurations ($L_{\text{loc}}=96$, $L_{\text{glob}}=32$) and the total latent dimension is disregarded, the six-anchor model significantly outperforms the four-anchor variant (0.87 vs. 0.93).
+However, when both the global \textit{and} local latent dimensionalities are matched across configurations ($L_{\text{loc}}=96$, $L_{\text{glob}}=32$) and the total latent dimension is disregarded, the six-anchor model significantly outperforms the four-anchor variant (0.87 vs. 0.93).
 In general, as the global latent dimensionality in the six-anchor configuration increases, the model begins to surpass the four-anchor variant, with reconstruction quality improving steadily with larger $L_{\text{glob}}$.
-Finally, all of our models---regardless of anchor configuration or latent dimensionality---consistently outperform the global iRBSM.
+Finally, all of our models consistently outperform the global iRBSM, regardless of anchor configuration or latent dimensionality.